kypropex/Curse-of-Strahd/Day_2/Session_3_The_children_of_the_fallen.md

 small tale and a chair.
-The **storage room** has crates and chests covered with white sheets, in one of the trunks we found the skeletal remains of the nurse, stabbed multiple times with was Alaric assumed was a knife, nothing else could be determined about her.As Breker observed, a hidden passage to a staircase leading down....
+The **storage room** has crates and chests covered with white sheets, in one of the trunks we found the skeletal remains of the nurse, stabbed multiple times with was Alaric assumed was a knife, nothing else could be determined about her, as Breker observed, a hidden passage to a staircase leading down....